 Insurance Outside Authorized Dates of Travel: If you plan to arrive early or extend your travel time abroad for non-USF matters such as vacation or leisure time, it is very important to obtain additional medical insurance coverage as the medical insurance provided by USF only provides coverage for your authorized dates of travel.

-Consider Purchasing Travel Insurance: CISI Health and Evacuation Insurance is not Travel Insurance.
-Travel insurance can be purchased individually through the air carrier or the agent you used to book your flights.
+Consider Purchasing Travel Insurance: GeoBlue Health and Evacuation Insurance is not Travel Insurance.
+Travel Insurance can be purchased individually through the air carrier or the agent you used to book your flights.
 It is not a reimbursable expense.
 It will protect you in the event of flight delays, lost baggage, and other issues.

 Auto, Boat and Air Carrier Considerations: Faculty/staff intending to drive abroad should research vehicle insurance and driver's license requirements for each country.
 You can be held liable for any accidents or damage if you are driving without the proper driver's license.
 Be sure to check country information sheets (travel.state.gov) for road conditions and known hazards.